Action News Troubleshooters: Longtime wedding caterer shuts down in South Jersey

 Dombrowski's first wedding date was August 2020 and her first caterer was supposed to be Sensational Host.

-"The night before Thanksgiving my daughter got an email that just said we're going out of business, you know after 42 years deep regret, sorry, we're going out of business," he said.
+"The night before Thanksgiving, my daughter got an email that just said we're going out of business, you know, after 42 years deep regret, 'sorry, we're going out of business,'" Vince said.

-The owner, Henry Gosik, told Action News, "I am devastated that COVID-19 has forced us to cease our operations.
+Sensational Host owner Henry Gosik told Action News, "I am devastated that COVID-19 has forced us to cease our operations.
 I have been working to find other catering companies willing to take on client contracts and honor the prices and deposits.
 I have had some success, and I am working to try to do more."

 But Sensational Host did receive money through the federal Paycheck Protection Program: $311,785.

-"How could this guy get a grant that he doesn't have to pay back?
-You know, $311,000 and not have money to pay people back," said Vince Dombrowski.
+"How could this guy get a grant that he doesn't have to pay back? $311,000, and not have money to pay people back," Vince said.

 And Action News has learned Gosik registered a new business called Peacock Home Care before shutting down Sensational Host.

 "The grant was approved in April, so I'm saying, how much money did he use there?
-Where did he get money to start a new business but he can't pay all the brides back," said Vince Dombrowski.
+Where did he get money to start a new business but he can't pay all the brides back," Vince said.

 He also said Peacock has no bank account or assets.